De Beers Announces New Deferments; China Devalues Yuan

 August 17, 2015

-De Beers has announced that it will allow clients to defer as much as 75% of their 24-28 August sight until as late as March 2016.
+De Beers announced that it will allow clients to defer as much as 75% of their Aug.
+24-28 sight until as late as March 2016.
 The move comes after clients left almost two-thirds of their July allocations on the table.
-De Beers has held the line on rough prices despite a weakening of polished diamond prices that has made cutting unprofitable.
+De Beers has held the line on rough prices despite a weakening of polished diamonds prices that makes cutting unprofitable.

-The July sight, allocated at about $650 million (£416 million), totalled between $200 and $250 million (£128 and £160 million) after clients deferred or outright refused their goods.
+The July sight, allocated at about $650 million, totaled between $200 and $250 million after clients deferred or outright refused their goods.
 De Beers reported that its rough diamond sales fell 21% in the first half of the year and that it would reduce its mining by about three million carats – from a target of 32 million down to 29 million carats – during the remainder of 2015 to deal with the slow market.

-Overall, luxury sales, including jewellery, have languished this year.
-U.S. jewellery sales continue to run slightly behind last year’s pace; down 1.5% in June.
+Overall, luxury sales, including jewelry, have languished this year.
+U.S. jewelry sales continue to run slightly behind last year’s pace; down 1.5% in June.
 Luxury watch sales declined even more, posting a decline of more than 3%.

-Coinciding with the softening of U.S. retail demand is a decline in consumer confidence, which fell sharply in July according to the Conference Board, a consumer research organisation, as consumers worried that the fall-out from the financial bailout for Greece and the declining Chinese economy could affect the U.S. economy.
+Coinciding with the softening of U.S. retail demand, is a decline in consumer confidence, which fell sharply in July according to the Conference Board, a consumer research organization, as consumers worried that the fallout from the financial bailout for Greece and the declining Chinese economy could affect the U.S. economy.

-China, in a move that may deter already slowing diamond sales, devalued its currency, the renminbi yuan, in successive stages by nearly 5% during the week of 10 August.
-Diamonds are traded primarily in U.S. dollars, so the decline in the renminbi will raise prices.
+China, in a move that may deter already slowing diamond sales, devalued its currency, the renminbi yuan, in successive stages by nearly 5% during the week of Aug.
+10. Diamonds are traded primarily in U.S. dollars, so the decline in the renminbi will raise prices.
 The government announced the devaluation to spur demand for Chinese exports as the country’s economy falters.
-A number of the country’s retail jewellers, however, are already posting sales declines in comparison to last year, so this move will not help.
+A number of the country’s retail jewelers, however, are already posting sales declines in comparison to last year, so this move will not help.

-The industry will await the results of the 16-22 September Hong Kong Gem and Jewellery Fair, the largest diamond, cultured pearl and gemstone fair in the world.
-Typically, the fair is the driver for end-of-year business in Asia and its success or failure will be a significant predictor for 2016 business in that part of the world.
+The industry will await the results of the Sept.
+16-22 Hong Kong Gem and Jewellery Fair, the largest diamond, cultured pearl and gemstone fair in the world.
+Typically, that fair is the driver for end-of-year business in Asia and its success or failure will be a significant predictor for 2016 business in that part of the world.

 Russell Shor is senior industry analyst at GIA in Carlsbad.